Nondeterministic Finite Transducers¶

 -

-State insert_word_by_parts(State source, const std::vector<Word> &word_parts_on_levels)¶
+State insert_word_by_levels(State source, const std::vector<Word> &word_parts_on_levels)

 Inserts a word, which is created by interleaving parts from

-.
+num_of_levels* the maximum word length in the vectorword_parts_on_levels.
+At least one Word inword_parts_on_levelsmust be nonempty.
+The vectorword_parts_on_levelsmust have a size equal tonum_of_levels.
 Words shorter than the maximum word length are interpreted as words followed by a sequence of epsilons to match the maximum length.- Parameters:

 source – The source state where the word begins.

-must already exist be of a level 0.word_parts_on_levels – The vector of word parts, with each part corresponding to a different level.
+sourcemust already exist be of a level 0.word_parts_on_levels – The vector of word parts, with each part corresponding to a different level.

 - Returns: